-Serena recommends against including ChangeMan ZMF load libraries in the LINKLIST; therefore, some ISPF skeletons must be modified to add JOB and JOBLIB statements to batch jobs submitted by ChangeMan ZMF.
+It is recommended to not include ChangeMan ZMF load libraries in the LINKLIST; therefore, some ISPF skeletons must be modified to add JOB and JOBLIB statements to batch jobs submitted by ChangeMan ZMF.
 Other skeletons must be modified to provide data set names for system libraries that comply with local data center standards.